alco/numspell/doc/DeveloperIntro.md

 index into the `ORDERS` list which would yield the word _millón_.
 Once we have this list, we can analyze it.
 If we had a rule saying

-    if you encounter the numeral 1 and an order immediately following it, spell the 1 as _un_
+    if you encounter the numeral '1' and an order immediately following it, spell '1' as _un_

 it would solver the problem!

 In a similar fashion, if we had a rule saying

-    if you encounter an order preceded by a numeral greater than 1, spell it in plural form
+    if you encounter an order preceded by a numeral greater than '1', spell it in plural form

 we would get the correct spelling for huge numbers like millions, billions, etc.